 Brad, in this book, works through many, many of the issues that arise – in fact, to be honest, he points out issues I had not thought of.
 An issue that did occur to me recently was to ask how reports of God’s instructions to Israel to wipe out the Canaanites differ from Mohammed telling his men that God said to destroy a large group of Jews who were resisting him.
 This is not an easy question to answer.
 Well, Brad takes a tour through this sort of thing.
-His conclusions will not be pleasing to those with very literalist understandings of the Bible rather than of the Bible as a progressive record of human understandings of the God with whom we have to do; whether you approve his views or not (obviously, I do) he does cover a lot of ground and a lot of scriptures.
+His conclusions will not be pleasing to those with very literalist understandings of the Bible rather than of the Bible as a progressive record of human understandings of the God with whom we have to do; whether you approve his views or not (and I do while wondering if sometimes he overstates things) he does cover a lot of ground and a lot of scriptures.
 An issue he covers particularly closely is the ‘metaphor’ of God’s wrath.

 (An interesting little personal observation – it’s not that Jesus was bearing the punishment we ‘should have borne’ ie eternal separation, but that he was bearing what people DO bear, the weight of sin, and now no longer need to!)

 As above, this is not a scholarly book per se , but does refer to scholarly works.
-Personally, I now have two books which accurately state what I am inclined to believe theologically, the Roger Forster book referred to elsewhere, and this one.
+For myself, the one book on what I tend believe theologically is the Roger Forster book referred to elsewhere, but this book helps a lot too.

 Iris Global Ministries